HMUNACHI/halo/README.md

 ML practitioners will simply install the library with "pip install halo", adapt to their dataset in a script with "halo.tuner.tune()", then generate samples with "halo.generate()".
 They can also use via command line with "halo path_to_dataset path_to_output".

 # SPONSORSHIP
 This authour works full-time and the cost of massively training halo would be expensive.
 Funds recieved will be reserved for computing expenses.
-Excess funds would get the author onboard full-time.
 Even more funding would get more hands on deck.